 Restriction on Dependents

-From March 11, 2024, the government restricted care workers (SOC code 6145) and senior care workers (SOC code 6146) from bringing dependents into the UK.
-The government targeted care and senior care workers because they represented the most visas granted to main applicants and dependents in the Health and Care route.
-By April 2024, one month after this policy took effect, dependent applications fell by almost 60% compared to April 2023.
+From 11 March 2024, the government restricted care workers (SOC code 6145) and senior care workers (SOC code 6146) from bringing dependents into the UK.
+The government targeted care and senior care workers because they represented the most significant number of visas granted to principal applicants and dependents in the Health and Care route.
+By April 2024, one month after the policy took effect, dependent applications had decreased by almost 60% compared to April 2023.

 Regulation of Health and Care Sponsors

-Care providers in exclusively non-regulated activities like shopping, cleaning, and household tasks could continue to sponsor their existing workers even for visa extensions.
+Care providers in exclusively non-regulated activities, such as shopping, cleaning, and household tasks, could continue to sponsor their existing workers for visa extensions.
 However, they are required to register with the CQC to hire new workers.

 Other Health and Care Visa Requirements to Consider

-Besides the new reforms, consider other requirements before moving to the UK as qualified medical personnel in 2024.
+In addition to the new reforms, consider other requirements before relocating to the UK as a qualified medical professional in 2024.
 To qualify for the Health and Care Visa, you must meet these criteria:

 When qualified medical personnel apply, they must submit specific documents to prove their eligibility, including: